BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/bytesize-icons.md

 ---
-title: Bytesize-Icons
+title: Bytesize Icons
-description: How to install and configure Bytesize-Icons for Blade Icons.
+description: How to install and configure Bytesize Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Bytesize-Icons]
+breadcrumbs: [Documentation, Families, Bytesize Icons]
 ---

 ## Installation